kubevirt/kubevirt/docs/cluster-configuration.md

 * `networkaddonsconfig.kubevirt.io/jsonpatch` - for CNAO configurations

 The content of the annotation will be a json array of patch objects, as defined in [RFC6902](https://tools.ietf.org/html/rfc6902).
-The patch’s path is relative to the `spec` field in each CR.

 #### Examples
 * The user wants to set the KubeVirt CR’s `spec.configuration.migrations.allowPostCopy` field to `true`.
 In order to do that, the following annotation should be added to the HyperConverged CR: